dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 \appendix
 # Appendix {.appendix}

-## Optionality In Python
+## Nullability In Python

-To see how Optionality appears in Python, Let’s look at an example program in Python that uses optionality:
+To see how nullability appears in Python, Let’s look at an example program in Python that uses nullability:

 ```python
 class User: